These are the common statements we make while we are facing unhappiness in our lives.

 The number one priority of our brain is survival.

-According to our brain, happiness or pleasure is the strongest indicator of an activity that promotes survival.
+According to our brain, happiness or pleasure is the strongest indicator of survival.

 Keeping the above information in mind, dopamine releases do the following in our brain: